 6) The UE shall exclude any candidate single-slot resource Rx,y from the set SA if it meets all the following conditions:

-a) the UE receives an SCI format 0-1 in slot tmSL, and "Resource reservation period" field, if present, and "Priority" field in the received SCI format 0-1 indicate the values Prsvp_RX and prioRX, respectively according to Clause [TBD] in [6, TS 38.213];
+a) the UE receives an SCI format 1-A in slot tmSL, and "Resource reservation period" field, if present, and "Priority" field in the received SCI format 1-A indicate the values Prsvp_RX and prioRX, respectively according to Clause [TBD] in [6, TS 38.213];

-b) the RSRP measurement performed, according to clause 8.4.2.1 for the received SCI format 0-1, is higher than ThprioRX;
+b) the RSRP measurement performed, according to clause 8.4.2.1 for the received SCI format 1-A, is higher than ThprioRX;

-c) the SCI format received in slot tmSLor the same SCI format which, if and only if the "Resource reservation period" field is present in the received SCI format 0-1, is assumed to be received in slot(s) tm+q×Prsvp_RX'SL determines according to clause [TBD] in [6, TS 38.213] the set of resource blocks and slots which overlaps with Rx,y+j×Prsvp_TX' for q=1, 2, …, Q and j=0, 1, …, Cresel-1.
+c) the SCI format received in slot tmSLor the same SCI format which, if and only if the "Resource reservation period" field is present in the received SCI format 1-A, is assumed to be received in slot(s) tm+q×Prsvp_RX'SL determines according to clause 8.1.5 the set of resource blocks and slots which overlaps with Rx,y+j×Prsvp_TX' for q=1, 2, …, Q and j=0, 1, …, Cresel-1.
 Here, Prsvp_RX' is Prsvp_RX converted to units of logical slots, Q=TscalPrsvp_RX if Prsvp_RX< Tscal and n'-m≤Prsvp_RX', where tn'SL = n if slot n belongs to the set t0SL,t1SL,...,tTmaxSL, otherwise slot tn'SL is the first slot after slot n belonging to the set t0SL,t1SL,...,tTmaxSL; otherwise Q=1.
 Tscal is FFS.

 7) If the number of candidate single-slot resources remaining in the set SA is smaller than 0.2⋅Mtotal, then Th(pi) is increased by 3 dB for each priority value Th(pi) and the procedure continues with step 4.